 4.Cooking at home

 This is a difficult one.
-Living in Russia was not good for my kitchen abilities because my granny and especially my mother both used to be great cooks.
+Living in Russia was not good for my kitchen abilities because my mother is a great cook.
 A small kitchen space didn’t help, either.
 I started cooking in England where I could have the whole kitchen to myself.
 Back in Moscow, I only cook now and again, and I do wish I could do it more often.
 Each time I gaze at the mouth-watering food photos on Pinterest I wish I could bake, fry and grill every single dish.
 Sadly, when we were redoing the kitchen following a terrible flood, we chose not to have an oven.
-But perhaps I can do something about it.
+Perhaps I will do something about it (or not).

 5.Spending time online